omi-n/Mable/README.md

-# This project is currently a (VERY) early work in progress.
+# This project is NO LONGER being worked on.
+## A new discord bot will be made with less awful code.

 Mable is a work-in-progress discord bot made for my personal use.